FeikL2002/-Cybersecurity-School-Playbook-/cybr-1100-security-awareness/week1.md

 **AI Use Note:**
-I have used Chatgpt And Enovate AI, I used Chatgpt to proof read my work to give it another set of eyes over it i choose to never let ai do my work for me.
-I used Enovate AI to create AI videos.
+I have used ChatGPT and Enovate AI.
+I used ChatGPT to proofread my work, giving me another set of eyes to review it, but I never rely on AI to do the work for me.
+I also used Enovate AI to create AI-generated videos.